What is the Tuition Grant Scheme?

 Freshmen whose guarantors are in Singapore must check the online application for results of the application from about a week after submitting the application in Part 1 in August.
 They do not need to print the agreement.

-There will be a date and time scheduled for the signing of the agreement to take place in NUS which is from 3 - 4 October 2017.
-Freshmen and the guarantors must meet to sign the agreement together in the presence of officers from the Ministry of Education.
+There will be a date and time scheduled for the signing of the agreement to take place in NUS in September/October (dates to be advised).
+Freshmen and the guarantors must meet to sign the agreement together in the presence of officers from the NUS Office of Admissions (Financial Aid).